jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 interoperability.
 These requirements should maximize the ability to adopt cloud services to take advantage of their cybersecurity benefits.
-While each countrys approach to regulating critical infrastructure varies, we have noticed three main themes:1 Governments are raising the bar for cybersecurity in critical infrastructure entities and making sure executives and boards are aware of the importance of digital security and resilience.2 Governments are increasingly identifying cloud services as critical infrastructure.3 Regulators are implementing new incident response and reporting requirements.
+While each country’s approach to regulating critical infrastructure varies, we have noticed three main themes:

+1 Governments are raising the bar for cybersecurity in critical infrastructure entities and making sure executives and boards are aware of the importance of digital security and resilience.

+2 Governments are increasingly identifying cloud services as critical infrastructure.

+3 Regulators are implementing new incident response and reporting requirements.
 Some nations are requiring notification as early as six hours after an incident, an unrealistic timeframe which is inconsistent with global norms of between 24 and
 72 hours.
-Governments in Asia\-Pacific have revitalized their focus on regulating critical infrastructure because of supply chain disruptions caused by the pandemic, tensions between the United States and China, and lessons learned from Russias cyberattacks on Ukraines critical infrastructure.
+Governments in Asia\-Pacific have revitalized their focus on regulating critical infrastructure because of supply chain disruptions caused by the pandemic, tensions between the United States and China, and lessons learned from Russia’s cyberattacks on Ukraine’s critical infrastructure.
 Critical infrastructure security
 regulation in Asia\-Pacific
 In the last 12 months, governments in